-Where a Student and/or applicant has lodged an incorrect or inappropriate claim for another payment (e.g. Youth Allowance, Austudy payment or Assistance for Isolated Children) by the closing dates stipulated in 6.3.2, the customer may be considered to have lodged an ABSTUDY claim on that date.
+Where a student and/or applicant has lodged an incorrect or inappropriate claim for another payment (e.g. Youth Allowance, A study payment or Assistance for Isolated Children) by the closing dates stipulated in 6.3.2, the customer may be considered to have lodged an ABSTUDY claim on that date.